simonroedig/ChordTransposer/README.md

+<h1>TRANSPOSE ANY CHORD CORRECTLY<h1>

 ChordTransposer.transpose(chord, transpose_steps, flat_or_sharp)
-will take any chord (even fancy complex jazz chords) and transpose it by any number of steps and set the desired sharp or flat symbol to the new chord
+will take any chord (even fancy complex jazz chords) and transpose it by any number of steps with the desired sharp or flat notation.

 Parameters:
     chord: string of the chord, e.g. "C#maj7"